JoshAshby/House-Inventory-API/README.md

 Abstract:
 -------------
-A simple API written in Python which handles all the nasty stuff for keeping a basic inventory
+A RESTful API written in Python with web.py which handles all the nasty stuff for keeping a basic inventory

-This branch of the API uses web.py, MySQL and mod_wsgi instead of Perl for the API, however the client and the web interface will remain the same across all branches (however the code base will have to change due to url scheme changes (hasn't happened yet due to API work)).

-This branch may also intergrate R as the main statistics generation for the products.
-(It does but it doesn't, because rpy2 doesn't like to run in a web.py session, and makes the program hang without any errors...) as a result, This branch includes a copy of linear.py (known as ashmath.py in this branch), my own Vector math type for Python which is used for the linear math done in the stats function.

 API Info:
 --------------